NAAB Accreditation

 Accredited Programs

-The department's NAAB-accredited programs include the Bachelor of Architecture (B.Arch.) program and Master of Architecture, Professional (M.Arch.) program.
+The department's NAAB-accredited programs include the Bachelor of Architecture (B.Arch.) program and the Master of Architecture, Professional (M.Arch.) program.

 Note on Professional Accreditation Programs

-Doctor of Architecture and Master of Architecture degree programs may require a preprofessional undergraduate degree in architecture for admission.
-However, the preprofessional degree is not, by itself, recognized as an accredited degree.
+Doctor of Architecture and Master of Architecture degree programs may require a non-accredited undergraduate degree in architecture for admission.
+However, the non-accredited degree is not, by itself, recognized as an accredited degree.

 Cornell University, College of Architecture, Art, and Planning, Department of Architecture offers the following NAAB-accredited degree programs: